-Syphilis is an infectious disease caused by Treponema pallidum (T. pallidum) and is primarily transmitted through sexual contact; transplacental transmission (vertical transmission) from mother to fetus; and in rare cases, blood transfusions or organ transplants.
-Syphilis infection during pregnancy is a particular concern because untreated syphilis is associated with adverse pregnancy outcomes including premature birth, low birth weight, stillbirth, and neonatal death.5-7 Untreated syphilis infection during pregnancy also puts fetuses at risk for congenital syphilis,5-7 which is associated with deformed bones, severe anemia, enlarged liver and spleen, jaundice, brain and nerve problems (e.g., permanent vision or hearing loss), meningitis, skin rashes, and death.
-Syphilis transmission from mother to child is usually caused by vertical transmission or, less commonly, by contact with infected maternal skin lesions during birth.
-Transmission can occur throughout pregnancy with increasing risk of transmission to the fetus based on duration of fetal exposure.
-Early diagnosis in pregnant persons is important to initiate treatment as early as possible.
+Syphilis is an infectious disease caused by Treponema pallidum (T. pallidum)3 and is primarily transmitted through sexual contact; transplacental transmission (vertical transmission) from mother to fetus; and in rare cases, blood transfusions or organ transplants.4 Syphilis infection during pregnancy is a particular concern because untreated syphilis is associated with adverse pregnancy outcomes including premature birth, low birth weight, stillbirth, and neonatal death.5-7 Untreated syphilis infection during pregnancy also puts fetuses at risk for congenital syphilis, 5-7 which is associated with deformed bones, severe anemia, enlarged liver and spleen, jaundice, brain and nerve problems (e.g., permanent vision or hearing loss), meningitis, skin rashes, and death.7 Syphilis transmission from mother to child is usually caused by vertical transmission can occur throughout pregnancy with increasing risk of transmission to the fetus related to maternal syphilis stage; the highest rate of maternal-fetal transmission occurs during secondary syphilis.9

-Based on disease stage, syphilis can be asymptomatic or associated with a range of symptoms; because its symptoms can look like many other diseases, syphilis infection may go unrecognized for an extended period.
-Syphilis has four stages of infection: primary, secondary, latent (early latent or late latent), and tertiary.
-Primary syphilis usually occurs between 9 to 90 days after infection and usually presents with a single painless ulcer or chancre at the site of infection-typically the genitals but also the mouth or anus.
-Secondary syphilis presents 4 to 10 weeks after the first ulcer or lesion and often presents with a skin rash and/or lesions.
-Other secondary stage symptoms can include fever, swollen lymph nodes, sore throat, headaches, weight loss, muscle aches, fatigue, alopecia, abdominal pain, and joint swelling.
-Both primary and secondary stage symptoms will resolve with or without treatment.
-Early latent syphilis (within the first year of infection, also known as early nonprimary nonsecondary syphilis) or late latent syphilis (more than 1 year after infection and can last for years) both do not have any signs or symptoms and can only be detected through serologic testing.
-Tertiary syphilis, the rarest stage of syphilis, can occur 10 to 30 years after untreated or insufficiently treated infection and can result in damage to organ systems and death.
-Vertical transmission from mother to fetus can occur during all four stages of syphilis, with the highest transmission rates occurring during the earlier stages of the disease, especially when the primary stage chancre is present.
+Based on disease stage, syphilis can be asymptomatic or associated with a range of symptoms; because its symptoms can look like many other diseases, syphilis infection may go unrecognized for an extended period.10 Syphilis has four stages of infection: primary, secondary, latent (early latent or late latent), and tertiary.11 Primary syphilis usually occurs between 9 to 90 days after infection and usually presents with a single painless ulcer or chancre at the site of inoculation-typically the genitals but also the mouth or anus.12 Secondary syphilis presents 4 to 10 weeks after the first ulcer or lesion and often presents with a skin rash and/or lesions.
+Other secondary stage symptoms can include fever, swollen lymph nodes, sore throat, headaches, weight loss, muscle aches, fatigue, alopecia, abdominal pain, and joint swelling.^{4, 11, 12} Both primary and secondary stage symptoms will resolve with or without treatment.^{11, 12} Early latent syphilis (within the first year of infection, also known as early nonprimary nonsecondary styphilis) or late latent syphilis (more than 1 year after infection and can last for years) both do not have any signs or symptoms^{4, 11} and can only be detected through serologic testing.3 Tertiary syphilis, the rarest stage of syphilis, can occur 10 to 30 years after untreated or insufficiently treated infection and can result in damage to organ systems and death.11 Vertical transmission from mother to fetus can occur during all four stages of syphilis, with the highest transmission rates occurring during the earlier stages of the disease,4 especially when the primary stage chancre is present.9